 (vi) the quantity, time and port of discharge are recorded in the Oil Record Book.

+(6) The Administration may exempt a UNSP barge* from the requirements of regulations 6.1 and 7.1, by an International Oil Pollution Prevention Exemption Certificate for Unmanned Non-self-propelled Barges, for period not exceeding five years provided that the UNSP barge has undergone a survey to confirm that the conditions referred to in regulations 1.58.1 to 1.58.5 of this Annex are met

-4. Exceptions.— The provisions of rules 15 and 34 shall not apply to the discharge into the sea -
+4. Exceptions.— The provisions of rules 15 and 34 and paragraph 1.1.1 of part II-A of the Polar Code shall not apply to the discharge into the sea -

 (a) of oil or oily mixtures necessary for the purpose of securing the safety of a ship or saving life at sea; or